xbmc/repo-resources/resource.images.classificationicons.colour/README.md

 * Brazil
 * Canada
 * Canada TV
-* Canada(Quebec)
 * Denmark
 * Finland
 * France TV
 * Germany
+* Hong Kong
 * Hungary
+* Hungary TV
 * India
 * Ireland
 * Italy
 * Japan
+* Korea
+* Korea TV
 * Netherlands
+* New Zealand
-* NewZealand
+* Norway
 * Russia
-* SouthKorea
-* SouthKorea TV
 * Spain
+* Switzerland
+* Taiwan
-* UK
+* United Kingdom
-* USA
+* United States
-* USA TV
+* United States TV
+* Vietnam

-In addition I have provided a Check Classification icon and have duplicated the USA and USA TV set of icons as Rated and TV- to allow for the old naming scheme.
+In addition I have provided a Check Classification icon and have duplicated the United States and United States TV set of icons as Rated and TV- to allow for the old naming scheme.
-The USA icons under the old scheme could also contain the : character, which is an illegal character under some file systems, so they have not been provided.
+The United States icons under the old scheme could also contain the : character, which is an illegal character under some file systems, so they have not been provided.

+## FINALLY:

+As the resource currently stands it provides a fast way to access a large number of different country certification icons.
+It also allows for the rapid addition of countries without the need to update supporting skins.
+If your country is not currently supported and you have square aspect images of the certification icons, contact Wyrm via the Kodi forums and they will be added.
+Also the scheme allows for alternate naming of certification icons, so if icon is present but the Listitem.MPAA field returns an alternate naming for the icon, please contact Wyrm to correct issue.

 ## DEVELOPMENT:
 [Github](https://github.com/wyrm65/resource.images.classificationicons.colour)